CHELSEA'S LOAN POLICY EXPLAINED IN DETAIL.

 He said:

-"When I came here six years ago we had great players but what we had below those great players were players too young and too far apart to be able to integrate them.
+It's a cracking interview isn't it and hopefully will make the doubters realise that what Chelsea as a club is doing, is thinking and planning long term."When I came here six years ago we had great players but what we had below those great players were players too young and too far apart to be able to integrate them.
 Now we have great players and they are not so far apart.
 Now we have a player like Frank Lampard at 35 but then we have quality players in Ramires, John Mikel Obi, Michael Essien and Marco van Ginkel, and then we have from the Academy young players who can come in and do the job like Nathaniel Chalobah and Josh McEachran.

 We are trying to bridge the gap and at left-back now behind Ashley Cole we have Ryan Bertand but we also have Patrick van Aanholt.